BoxLib-Codes/LowMachMixtures/README.md

 Example input files are provided in exec/test:

-- thermodiffusion
+- inputs_thermodiffusion_2d is the thermodiffusion example described in Section III.C.3 in Ref.
+[1]
-- exec/test/inputs_centrifuge_2d is the ultra-centrifuge barodiffusion example described in Section III.C.3 in Ref.
+- inputs_centrifuge_2d is the ultra-centrifuge barodiffusion example described in Section III.C.3 in Ref.
 [1]
-- MMI instability
+- inputs_mmi_3d is the mixed-mode instability described in Section IV.B in Ref.
+[1]
-- exec/test/inputs_dlc_shadow_3d is the DLC instability example described in Section IV.C in Ref.
+- inputs_dlc_shadow_3d is the DLC instability example described in Section IV.C in Ref.
 [1].

 These tests were originally performed with a previous (binary only) version of the code and have been roughly ported to the multispecies code:

--inputs_bubble_2d is similar to the lid-driven cavity test from 4.B in Ref.
+-inputs_liddriven_2d is similar to the lid-driven cavity test from 4.B in Ref.
 [2] -inputs_square_2d is similar to the sharp interface square test from 4.C in Ref.
 [2] -inputs_khlm_3d/2d is similar to the Kelvin-Helmholtz problem from 4.D in Ref.
 [2]